ollienation/Blog/blogs/part1.md

----
-title: "Setting up self hosted n8n"
+# Setting up self hosted n8n

-excerpt: "In this blog series *The rise of low-code workflow automation tools 🤖💤* I'll be documenting the processes of building scalable agents using n8n, the hottest workflow automation tool of the moment."
+In this blog series _The rise of low-code workflow automation tools 🤖💤_ I'll be documenting the processes of building scalable agents using n8n, the hottest workflow automation tool of the moment.
-date: "2025-08-09"
-tags: ["Tutorial", "Beginner", "Process automation", "AI"]
-author: "Oliver"
-readTime: "18 min read"
----

 ## Introduction and goal setting